DIYSurveys/EDF/Asynchronous.md

 [Back to the top](README.md)

 ## Asynchonrous Database Access
-This section assumes you understand the OPGDEF in more detail.
+This section assumes you understand the OPGEDF in more detail.
 To find out more please [click here](Relational.md).
-The OPGEDF offers asynchronous access to the database.
+The DIYEDF offers asynchronous access to the database.
 Each object in the model has a factory that include asynchronous access.
 For example the Find method in the factory class offers an asynchronous option:
 ```
     public async Task<IEnumerable<Survey>> GetByNameWildcardAsync(string name)